Cozonacci/ctae-tas/README.md

         When he navigates to 'Contact' page
         Then should be able to leave his contact details

-This scenario follows a Gherkin definition style and is steps implementation is done using Cucumber tool
+This scenario follows a Gherkin definition style and the steps implementation is done using Cucumber tool